 The definition of an MERP is relatively broad, so there are several different types of MERPs that fall within this umbrella term.
 Here are a few common ways employers use MERPs and what they are commonly called.

 A stand-alone MERP, or stand-alone HRA, is offered by the employer as a way to reimburse employees for individual (personal) health insurance policies.
 An employer offers the MERP instead of a group plan.
 This allows employers to offer great benefits without dealing with the sky-rocketing costs and constant headaches of insurance.

 The qualified small employer HRA (QSEHRA) is an example of a stand-alone MERP that’s specifically designed for employers with less than 50 full-time employees.

 MERPs with a group plan

 Another way employers are using MERPs is paired with a group health plan, usually a high-deductible health plan.
 With this type of MERP, employers usually raise the deductible on the group plan and reimburse employees for the difference in the deductible.
 This effectively allows employers to self-insure a portion of their group insurance plan using pre-tax dollars which leads to big savings without any change in coverage.

-MERPs paired with a group plan are commonly called Integrated HRAs, Deductible HRAs, or GroupHRA.
+MERPs paired with a group plan are commonly called group coverage HRAs, deductible HRAs, or group HRA.